 Autonomous Adjustments to Test Cases

 If you add a new feature or codebase, regression tests must be run and reported to software testers.
-Regression tests are repetitive because they go through the same processes repeatedly to assess the state of that software project being developed.
+Regression tests are repetitive because they go through the same processes repeatedly to assess the state of the software project being developed.

 The scope and scale of a software project increase when new features are added.
 As a result, the same regression tests might not be practical.
 In that case, the test scripts need to be adjusted to match the new project’s scope and scale.